awsdocs/aws-kms-developer-guide/doc_source/enabling-keys.md

 You can also delete CMKs\.
 For more information, see [Deleting customer master keys](deleting-keys.md)\.

 **Note**
-AWS KMS does not rotate the backing keys of customer managed CMKs while they are disabled\.
+AWS KMS does not rotate the key material of customer managed CMKs while they are disabled\.
 For more information, see [How automatic key rotation works](rotate-keys.md#rotate-keys-how-it-works)\.

 **Topics**
 + [Enabling and disabling CMKs \(console\)](#enabling-keys-console)